 Boot Samsung Galaxy S9 into Recovery Mode using our step by step guide.
-Recovery Mode refers to a special bootable partition which is natively built into the Android source code.
+Recovery Mode refers to a special bootable partition that is natively built into the Android source code.
 Almost all phones including Samsung comes with an unlocked stock recovery.

-Recently Samsung unveiled the most awaited Samsung Galaxy S9 and Galaxy S9 Plus smartphones.
-This all-new Galaxy S9 comes with a beautiful design, top-rated specs and features, an amazing camera, and has all the capabilities which make it 2018’s phone of the year.
-It is considered as the modified version of Samsung Galaxy S8 which was released last year.
+It is considered as the modified version of the Samsung Galaxy S8 which was released last year.
 The major difference is that the fingerprint sensor in Galaxy S9 is located under the rear camera which makes it easier to use the option of opening the notification bar from the sensor itself.
-Some of its more specs includes 5.8 inches Super AMOLED screen with 1440 x 2960 pixels of resolution, 256 GB of internal memory with 4 GB RAM, 12 megapixel of primary camera and 8 megapixel of front camera for selfies, 3000 mAh of battery and much more.

 Don’t worry because it is still possible to boot your Galaxy S9 into Recovery mode.
 Entering Galaxy S9 into Recovery mode is one of the easiest tasks that any Android user can perform, as you just need to follow any of the instructions mentioned below.